 When you say that, your brain doesn’t even try to come up with options.
-It just says, “OK, guess I don’t need to think about how to make that happen.
-I’ll just move on to trying to figure out the next thing they should stuff in our pizza crust.”
-(Maybe that’s just my brain.)
+It just says, “Well, guess I don’t need to think about how to make that happen.
+I’ll just move on to trying to figure out the next thing they should stuff in our pizza crust.
+Did you know they stuffed one with hotdogs?!
+(OK, maybe that’s just my brain.)

 If you believe it can’t be done, you will never do it.
 You will never even try to do it.